KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## How to disable autocomplete and autocorrect

-Set the ``AutocompleteContext`` ``AutocompleteContext/isAutocorrectEnabled`` to **false** to disable autocorrection, and set ``AutocompleteContext/isAutocompleteEnabled`` to **false** to disable autocomplete altogether.

-You can also disable autocorrection by applying an **.autocorrectionDisabled()** view modifier to the view hierarchy.
+You can set ``AutocompleteContext/isAutocorrectEnabled`` to false to disable autocorrection, and ``AutocompleteContext/isAutocompleteEnabled`` to disable autocomplete altopgether.
+You can also disable autocorrection by applying ``SwiftUI/View/autocorrectionDisabled(with:)`` to the keyboard view.

 ## How to customize the autocomplete behavior

-You can customize the autocomplete behavior by replacing the ``KeyboardInputViewController/services`` provider with a custom ``AutocompleteProvider``.
-You can also customize the ``KeyboardInputViewController`` to change its autocomplete behavior.
+You can customize the autocomplete behavior by replacing the ``AutocompleteProvider`` in ``KeyboardInputViewController/services`` with a custom provider.
+You can also customize the ``KeyboardInputViewController`` to change the autocomplete behavior.

 For instance, the ``KeyboardInputViewController/autocompleteText`` property determines which text to use for autocomplete.
-It uses ``KeyboardInputViewController/textDocumentProxy`` by default, but you can override it to customize which text to use.
+It will use ``KeyboardInputViewController/textDocumentProxy`` by default, but you can override it to customize which text to use.